terminusdb/terminusdb/README.md

 Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)

-For development and testing, as well as Mac users, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image
+For development and testing we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image

 ### Building from source